 With gas and other energy prices on the rise and government incentives for switching to cleaner energy sources, why are solar panels cost so high?
 One of the most significant factors is that many consumers don’t know how much they can save.
 Some assume they can’t afford it and therefore choose to delay the decision.
 This is a mistake.
 By taking advantage of these incentives and going solar now, you can dramatically increase your savings.

 As the cost of utilities has continued to drop, it’s at a much slower rate, but this hasn’t stopped it from increasing at an alarming rate.
 That means there’s no better time to switch to solar than right now.
 Any savings you might see in your utility bill by delaying your purchase will be offset by the additional protection you’d forego.
-If you want to enjoy significant cost savings, contact https://burkesolarpower.com/ now to install solar panels sooner rather than later.
-How can you make this happen?
+If you want to enjoy significant cost savings, contact a solar power company now to install solar panels sooner rather than later.

 The most significant factor affecting solar panels’ cost is your chosen size of the system.
 Selecting a system size that is too small could result in energy loss during peak usage times.
 While this will incur a lower initial cost, you will also experience higher maintenance levels and difficulty maintaining the device over the long run.
 A larger system size will save you money in the long run because it will be less susceptible to wear and tear and require less frequent repairs.

 There’s more to it than just the size of your solar panel’s cost.
 Your chosen size and number of cells to determine the efficiency of your system.
 For example, an extensive solar panel system with fewer cells will not generate as much electricity as a more minor, efficient system.
 The rule of thumb to use to determine the efficiency of your system is the number of kilowatt-hours per year (kWh) divided by the number of kilowatts you utilize per month (kWh per day).